elementor/hello-plus/readme.txt

 License: GPL-3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Adds the Plus in the Hello themes.
+Hello+ is a free WordPress plugin designed to work seamlessly with Elementor’s Hello Themes.
+It adds the Plus in the Hello themes.

 == Description ==